dev-ay/LiveProject/README.md

 # FULLCALENDAR STORIES:
-This section includes stories related to the operation of, and interactions with, calendars
+This section includes stories relating to the operation of, and interactions with, calendars
   * [3174-Add a one week fullCalendar to the tempSchedule/Create view][3174]
   * [3189-Make a few changes to the ScheduleTemplate / Create view.
 See Tasks][3189]
     * [3192-clicking on a day on the calendar should pop up a modal][3192]